netgiro/netgiro.github.io/http-post-request.md

 | [deprecated] Name| string | No | - | - |
 | [deprecated] Email| string | No | - | - |

-If Netgíró receives “OK” (HTTP status 200), payment is confirmed, and user is redirected back to the merchant pages (defined in PaymentSuccessfulURL) with response ([[#HTTP-Redirect|chapter HTTP-Redirect]])
+If Netgíró receives “OK” (HTTP status 200), payment is confirmed, and user is redirected back to the merchant pages (defined in PaymentSuccessfulURL) with response ([chapter HTTP-Redirect](#http-redirect)).

 ### Manual confirmation